 When this happens the customer will most likely use other customer communication channels such as phone or email.
 Those lines of support are, however, more costly for the company as they involve human resources.
 This would mean that companies’ investment in the chatbot becomes worthless.

-In fact, adding a chatbot to a company website is not as simple as just installing it.
+Adding a chatbot to a company website is not as simple as just installing it.

 Improved chatbot performance through analysis and targeted changes